 The Billy Graham Rapid Response Team has deployed to Southeastern Wisconsin, where devastating flooding has washed out roads in Kenosha, Racine and Walworth counties.
-The natural disaster has been blamed for at least two deaths in the area.

 Crisis-trained chaplains are ministering alongside Samaritan’s Purse volunteers and brought the Rapid Response Team’s Mobile Ministry Center to the area.

 “As the floodwaters rose, so did the levels of despair and hopelessness in the hearts of many families in the area,” said Jack Munday, international director of the Billy Graham Rapid Response Team.
 “In the coming days, as they’re allowed back into their homes, many will find themselves dragging everything they own to the curb—soggy, moldy and unsalvageable.
 Our desire is to offer God’s hope and encouragement as they journey through this crisis.”